MeF0504/RegistPaste.vim/README.md

 - `g:registpaste_max_reg` (number)
     Set the max holding number of yanked strings.
     default: 10
+- `g:registpaste_used_register` (character)
+    Set the register name used to store the selected string.
+    default: '"'
 - `g:registpaste_max_width (number)
     Set the max width of popup/floating window.
     default: &columns*2/3